 - To add a resource to all events in an event group, you move the focus to the event group.

-- To only add a resource to an event, you can move the focus to that event or you can expand the event if the event group is focused.
+- To add a resource only to an event, you can move the focus to that event or you can expand the event if the event group has focus.

-You can also open the resources finder from the resource field by clicking on the button with the double arrow icon.
-In this search box, you can search extensively and see more information.
+You can also open the resources finder from the resource field by clicking the button with the double arrow icon.
+In this finder, you can search extensively and see more information.
 You can also create new resources or edit existing resources.

 Booking via the Finder§

-To book a resource from the finder, click on the name of the resource.
-You will notice that a check mark appears to the left of the name of the resource and that a list of all booked resources is displayed on the right side.
-You can continue to book resources until you are satisfied.
-In the list of booked resources, you can also edit the number by double-clicking on it.
-You can delete an item by hovering the cursor over the row with the item and clicking on the ‘–’ icon that appears on the right side.
-Close the search box to return to the event inspector.
+To book a resource from the finder, click the name of the resource.
+You’ll notice that a check mark appears to the left of the name of the resource and that a list of all booked resources appears on the right side.
+You can continue to book resources until you’re satisfied.
+In the list of booked resources, you can also edit the number by double-clicking it.
+You can delete an item by hovering the cursor on the row with the item and clicking the ‘–’ icon that appears on the right side.
+Close the finder to return to the event inspector.

 You can add a resource to a booked resource set via the action “Add Resource to Set…” from the context menu.
 This also opens the resources finder.
-Search for the desired resource, then click on the name of the resource to add it.
-You can add multiple resources simultaneously.
-Close the search box to return to the event inspector.
-Please note: a star appears next to the name of the resource set; this indicates that the content of this booked set deviates from the set’s usual content.
+Search for the desired resource, then click the name of the resource to add it.
+You can obviously add multiple resources simultaneously.
+Close the finder to return to the event inspector.
+A star appears next to the name of the resource set, which indicates that the content of this booked set deviates from the set’s usual content.

-When an installation contains placeholders, you can also book them through the resource field or the finder.
-For example, this allows you to book a generic “Microphone” as a placeholder, and then later to swap it for a specific microphone, such as the “Sennheiser e 845”.
+If your installation contains placeholders, you can also book them through the resource field or the finder.
+For example, this allows you to book a generic ‘Microphone’ as a placeholder, and then later to swap it for a specific microphone, such as the ‘Sennheiser e 845’.

-When the event contains placeholders that still have to be swapped, a question mark appears at the top left of the event in the event calendar.
-When you hover over the question mark, Yesplan displays a list of the placeholders that have not yet been entered.
+If the event contains placeholders that still have to be swapped, a question mark appears at the top left of the event in the event calendar.
+When you hover over the question mark, Yesplan displays a list of the placeholders that haven’t been swapped yet.

 Booking Ad Hoc§

 You can also book an ad hoc resource via the resource field.
 This is a resource booking for single use.
-You will not find this resource in the resources finder.
-An ad hoc resource has all the characteristics of a regular resource (type, roles, resource group, prices, etc.).
+You won’t find this resource in the resources finder.
+An ad hoc resource has all the characteristics of a regular resource (type, roles, resource group, prices etc.).
 You can recognize an ad hoc resource by the symbol that precedes it in the list: a white A in a green circle.

 Booking via Custom Data§

-Resources can also be booked via custom data.
-A custom data field uses the same resource field as described above.
-A resource that is booked via a custom data field is displayed where the custom data field is located, but it’s also displayed in the list of booked resources for that event.
+You can also book resources via custom data.
+Such a custom data field uses the same resource field as described above.
+A resource that you book via a custom data field appears where the custom data field is located, but also in the list of booked resources for that event.

 Times of Resource Bookings§

-A resource is booked by default for the entire duration of the event:
+A resource is booked for the entire duration of the event by default:

-- If the event does not have a schedule, the resource is booked all day.
+- If the event doesn’t have a schedule yet, the resource is booked all day.

-- If the event does have a schedule, the resource will automatically be booked from the beginning of the first schedule item to the end of the last schedule item.
+If the event does have a schedule, the resource will automatically be booked from the start of the first schedule item to the end of the last schedule item:

-- This concerns the start and end times for the entire event, and not the displayed start and end times (the ‘red bullets’).
-See Start and End Times for more information.
+- This concerns the start time and end time for the entire event, and not the displayed start time and end time (the red bullets).
+See Start Times and End Times for more information.

 - Please take into account that schedules can change after the resource is booked.
-When booking the piano, closing the doors at midnight may be the last schedule item, but this can be followed by ‘Cleaning’ until 02:00.
+When booking the piano, closing the doors at midnight may be the last schedule item, but ‘Cleaning’ until 02:00 can be added later on.
 In that case, the resource will automatically be booked until 02:00.

-You can manually edit the times of resource bookings for an event.
-Imagine that we booked the Steinway piano on the “Solo Keys” event and we want to edit the times:
+You can edit the times of resource bookings for an event manually.
+Imagine that we booked the Steinway piano on the ‘Solo Keys’ event and we want to edit the times:

-- Open the inspector for the resource in question by clicking on the booked resource “Steinway” in the “Resources” tab of the inspector for “Solo Keys”.
+- Open the inspector for the resource in question by clicking the booked resource ‘Steinway’ in the “Resources” tab of the inspector for ‘Solo Keys’.